 Bad moon rising

 Date: August 1981 | Director: John Landis | Stars: David Naughton, Jenny Agutter, Joe Belcher | MPAA rating: R | Runtime: 97 min

 An American Werewolf in London is a brilliant piece of comedy horror that earns its rightful spot as a cult classic.
 The film follows two American students on a tour of Britain who are mauled by a werewolf, killing one of them.
 The survivor has nightmares of being a werewolf and suddenly has visions of his friend and others convincing him to break the werewolf curse.
 Sounds weird, right?
 It’s weird and all the better for it.
 Pop on some popcorn and throw this one on for a slightly lighter time in the horror realm.

 Don’t get bitten

 Date: May 2015 | Director: Henry Hobson | Stars: Arnold Schwarzenegger, Abigail Breslin, Joely Richardson | MPAA rating: PG-13 | Runtime: 95 min

-Arnold Schwarzenegger has had such an illustrious and successful career, so much so that the last thing you’d expect is for him to churn out a brilliant dramatic performance in an indie-horror-drama flick.
-But alas, the Governator does just that as Wade Vogel in Maggie.
+Arnold Schwarzenegger has had such an illustrious and successful career, so much so that the last thing you'd expect is for him to deliver a brilliant dramatic performance in an indie horror film.
+But what do you know?
+The Governator does exactly that as Wade Vogel in Maggie.

 Wait, this is based on a true story?!

 Date: July 2013 | Director: James Wan | Stars: Patrick Wilson, Vera Farmiga, Ron Livingston | MPAA rating: R | Runtime: 112 min